JJWallis/hangman-app/README.md

 }
 ```

 To add to the visual representation of invalidly inputted data, I decided to practice dynamically toggling different background icons from an error class which was applied to the input.
-For future project I feel using a fixed px value for the positioning could help with controlling the icon's position if other content around it were to responsively adjust.
+For future project, I feel using a fixed px value for the positioning could help with controlling the icon's position if other content around it were to responsively adjust.

 ```js
    timerBegin: () => setInterval(timerCount, 1000),
    timerEnd: () => clearInterval(finish),
 ```

-In order to build the restricted timer logic, I had to first setup the timer using the built in asynchronous function `setInterval()`, and further learn how to cancel it appropiately based on specific events occuring.
-This callback function will probably end up being more useful than setTimeout() in future projects, but I will need to research how to account for 'browser teething' issues, which causes the function to run at a increasingly delayed time compared to the amount you manually set.
+In order to build the restricted timer logic, I had to first setup the timer using the built in asynchronous function `setInterval()`, whilst further learning how to cancel it appropiately based on specific events occuring.
+This callback function will probably end up being more useful than `setTimeout()`, but I will need to research how to account for 'browser teething' issues, that cause the function to run at an increasingly delayed time compared to the amount you manually set.

 ```js
 const random = () => Math.floor(Math.random() * 9) + 1